Awesome: Dead Beat

 Butters skittered away from the knife, eyes wide with terror.But he skittered directly between Cassius and me.And held his ground.

-- A small thing, but Butters also manages to keep his cool enough that, during the final battle, he actually manages to use the knowledge Harry has taught him to create a warding circle to protect himself from the undead, while lethal and deadly specters are closing in on him from all sides.
+- A small thing, but Butters also manages to keep his cool enough that, during the final battle, he actually manages to use the knowledge Harry has taught him to create a warding circle to protect himself from the undead, while lethal and deadly specters are closing in on him from all sides, and also managed to draw the circle and spill blood on it without interrupting his drumming.

 - Morgan, after thinking Harry turned on them and killed the Warden commander when he proves himself willing to go through said reanimated T-Rex to bring Harry to justice.
 He's probably able, too; see Proven Guilty.